cameronapak/freedom-stack/README.md

   faster.
 Fast setup.
 Fast building.
 Fast shipping.
 - **Pocket-friendly** — Using this stack will be financially maintainable to anyone, especially indie hackers and those creating startup sites / web apps.
-  Any 3rd party integrations or backend as a service tooling chosen will have a generous free tier.

 ### Contributions